Under the direction of the Board of Home Missions and the Presbytery of

 serious about adding on, and ideas were collected from a few architects in 1995.
 Around the

-same time, the church received a bequest from a Mrs. Mitchell, whose maiden name was Mulvagh.
+same time, the church received a bequest from Mrs. Isobel Mitchell, whose maiden name was Mulvagh.

-Mrs. Mitchell had grown up in the farmhouse that was to become the Parkwood manse and later the
+up in the farmhouse that was to become the Parkwood manse and later the Fellowship Centre.
+The

-level were built.
-As well, a handicap-accessible washroom was added on the main level and a
+As well, a handicap-accessible washroom was added on the main level and a handicap lift between

-handicap lift between the main and lower levels.
-The congregation moved into the new facility in
+the main and lower levels.
+The congregation moved into the new facility in October 1996.
+Details